 Antibodies (both IgM and IgG) may be present after the infection has resolved.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Results are reported as positive, negative, or equivocal.

 Clinical References Provides recommendations for further in-depth reading of a clinical nature

 Larone D, Mitchell T, Walsh T: Histoplasma, blastomyces, coccidioides, and other dimorphic fungi causing systemic mycoses.
 In Manual of Clinical Microbiology.
-7th edition.
-Edited by PR Murray, EJ Baron, MA Pfaller, et al: Washington, DC, American Society for Microbiology, 1999, pp 1260-1261
+Seventh edition.
+Edited by PR Murray, EJ Baron, MA Pfaller, et al: Washington, DC, ASM Press, 1999, pp 1260-1261